elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-can-the-average-rate-of-change-be-calculated-for-piecewise-linear-functions-using-tables.md

 url: /learn/mathematics/questions/how-can-the-average-rate-of-change-be-calculated-for-piecewise-linear-functions-using-tables
 score: -1.0
 related_article1:
-    id: 163828
+    id: 163810
-    title: How can the average rate of change help in describing the behavior of a function graph?
+    title: >-
+        Name three types of non-linear functions.
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-the-average-rate-of-change-help-in-describing-the-behavior-of-a-function-graph
+    url: /learn/mathematics/questions/name-three-types-of-nonlinear-functions
 related_article2:
-    id: 163809
+    id: 163812
-    title: What distinguishes non-linear functions from linear functions?
+    title: >-
+        How is the slope formula adapted for non-linear functions?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-distinguishes-nonlinear-functions-from-linear-functions
+    url: /learn/mathematics/questions/how-is-the-slope-formula-adapted-for-nonlinear-functions
 related_article3:
-    id: 163813
+    id: 163822
-    title: What is a piecewise linear function and why are intervals important in its structure?
+    title: >-
+        What implications do positive and negative rates of change have for function behavior?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-a-piecewise-linear-function-and-why-are-intervals-important-in-its-structure
+    url: /learn/mathematics/questions/what-implications-do-positive-and-negative-rates-of-change-have-for-function-behavior
 related_article4:
-    id: 163821
+    id: 163807
+    title: >-
-    title: Why is interval selection important when applying the rate of change formula to non-linear functions?
+        What is the formula for calculating the average rate of change of a function?
     subject: Mathematics
-    url: /learn/mathematics/questions/why-is-interval-selection-important-when-applying-the-rate-of-change-formula-to-nonlinear-functions
+    url: /learn/mathematics/questions/what-is-the-formula-for-calculating-the-average-rate-of-change-of-a-function
 related_article5:
-    id: 163818
+    id: 163823
-    title: How does the average rate of change of an exponential function differ over various intervals?
+    title: >-
+        How can key features of a function be identified from its graph?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-average-rate-of-change-of-an-exponential-function-differ-over-various-intervals
+    url: /learn/mathematics/questions/how-can-key-features-of-a-function-be-identified-from-its-graph
 ---

 &nbsp;